It’s been a whole month since I left the world of football governance and officially launched as a freelance writer.

 Thankfully my coach was on hand with a helpful suggestion.

-As we are still very much in a national lockdown here in the UK, my coach challenged me to think about how much money I have been saving whilst I haven’t been going out as much.
-She then suggested that the money I was saving could be put into a pot for CPD.
+As we’re still in lockdown, she recommended I think about how much I’m saving by not going out as much.
+She suggested the money I was saving could go into a pot for CPD.

 3. Plan, Plan, Plan